 After stabilizing in month 3, a Pica8 page on leaf-spine networking has consistently garnered about 400 visits per month for the past 9 months.

 As the Pica8 performance graph above illustrates, the page we created for leaf-spine began to slowly earn increased organic search visits during the first three months.
 In month three it reached a traffic level that has been sustained for nine additional months.
 The same general performance has been achieved for several other glossary pages we created for Pica8 (but not all, which is why it was important to create a range of these pages).

 Our success with Indico can be attributed to much the same strategy.
 Interestingly, the page is not only drawing many impressions, but it leapfrogged over Indico’s home page in Google rankings for many IPA-related terms.
 In mid-August we added another 800 words of content based on new material about Indico’s software.
 In the short time since, we’ve seen the page consistently on page 1 of Google search; we’re cautiously optimistic that will continue.

-With our roots in the IT trade press, we have deep experience creating content that resonates with tech buyers – and our SEO expertise ensures it gets read.
+With our roots in the IT trade press, we have deep experience creating content that resonates with tech buyers, and our SEO expertise ensures it gets read – by prospects and Google.

 Click here to contact us or email us at firstname.lastname@example.org.

 “It’s clear Saratoga’s principals understand technology, which means we don’t have to spend a lot of time editing or re-writing copy.
 Add to that their SEO expertise and you have a rare combination, from my experience.” – Jeff Paine, VP of Marketing, Pica8